sofwerx/sqan/readme.md

 Performance so far:
  - After initial pairing process, Bluetooth based mesh appears to form relatively quickly, self heal consistently and maintain connectivity at distances in excess of 50m in open terrain
  - Some lower end and older devices occassionally need to be restarted after a period of use in order to access any bluetooth connection but this problem appears to extend beyond the Bluetooth mesh itself
+#### Bluetooth mesh is the highesst perfoming mesh so far for lower bandwidth, lower energy usage, multi-hop applications

 ### WiFiManager